poiriersimon/PythonTeamsPresence/README.md

 ### api_endpoint(url)

 Converts a relative path such as ```/me/photo/$value``` to a full URI based on the current RESOURCE and API_VERSION settings in config.py.

-### device_flow_session(client_id, auto=False)

-Obtains an access token from Azure AD (via device flow) and create a Requests session instance ready to make authenticated calls to Microsoft Graph.
-The only required argument is the **client_id** of the [registered application](#application-registration).

-The optional **auto** argument can be set to ```True``` to automatically launch the authorization URL in your default browser and copy the user code to the clipboard.
-This can save time during repetitive dev/test activities.

 ### get_access_token(client_id)